Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: The microcanonical ensemble in the limit of small range of energies

-with the usual definition of Dirac delta distribution as the limit of an indicator function \cite{Stein2009}.
-Thus, the hybrid microcanonical ensemble for this system has the desirable property of having non trivial statistical behavior for all $\epsilon > 0$ and having the limit $\epsilon \to 0$ defined in a distributional sense.
+In summary, the hybrid microcanonical ensemble for this system has the desirable property of having non trivial statistical behavior for all $\epsilon > 0$ and having the limit $\epsilon \to 0$ defined in a distributional sense.
 Notice that, as degeneracy is taken into account, there exists for each $\xi \in M_C$ at most a single state with energy $E$.
-Thus, for every $\xi \in M_C$, either $\hat\rho_{\mu}^0 (\xi) = 0$ or it is proportional to a single Dirac delta distribution.
-On the other hand, as long as only a discrete and finite subset of $M_C$ describe hybrid states with energy $E$, the partition function $Z_0$ is simply
+Thus, for every $\xi \in M_C$, either $\hat\rho_{\mu}^0 (\xi) = 0$ or it is proportional to a single Dirac $\delta$ distribution.
+However, as long as only a discrete and finite subset of $M_C$ describe hybrid states with energy $E$, the partition function $Z_0$ is simply

 In other words, $Z_0$ is the number of hybrid MESs with energy exactly equal to $E$.